-Source: Seqwater (2012).
+Source: Seqwater (2012ar).

-The Authority notes QFF's submission that queried whether costs associated with the repair of drainage on the right hand embankment of Cedar Pocket Dam, should be off-set through insurance.
-Sequater has confirmed that, for the purpose of pricing, no flood-related costs have been included on the expectation that insurance revenues would account for all flood-related damage costs.
+The Authority noted QFF's submission that queried whether costs associated with the repair of drainage on the right hand embankment of Cedar Pocket Dam, should be off-set through insurance.
+Sequater confirmed that, for the purpose of pricing, no flood-related costs have been included on the expectation that insurance revenues would account for all flood-related damage costs.

-The Authority notes the stakeholder submission requiring more details to be provided regarding the proposed renewal item, "electricity supply assets" in 2025-26.
-Seqwater has subsequently described theses assets as a property pole, meter box (excluding the meters), cabling and a distribution board.
-In addition, Seqwater state:
+The Authority noted the stakeholder submission requiring more details to be provided regarding the proposed renewal item, "electricity supply assets" in 2025-26.
+Sequater subsequently described these assets as a property pole, meter box (excluding the meters), cabling and a distribution board.
+In addition, Sequater stated: